MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/add-devices.md

 Starting with System Center Configuration Manager current branch version 1802, the hardware hashes for existing Windows 10 version 1703 and higher devices are automatically collected by Configuration Manager.
 See the [What’s new in version 1802](https://docs.microsoft.com/sccm/core/plan-design/changes/whats-new-in-version-1802#report-on-windows-autopilot-device-information) documentation for more details.
 The hash information can be extracted from Configuration Manager into a CSV file.

 > [!Note]
-> Before uploading the CSV file on intune, please make sure that 1st row contains Device Serial Number, Windows Product ID, Hardware Hash, Group Tag, Assigned User.
-If there is any header information on the top of CSV file, please delete that header information.
+> Before uploading the CSV file on Intune, please make sure that the first row contains the device serial number, Windows product ID, hardware hash, group tag, and assigned user.
+If there is header information on the top of CSV file, please delete that header information.
 See details at [Enroll Windows devices in Intune](https://docs.microsoft.com/intune/enrollment/enrollment-autopilot).

 ### Collecting the hardware ID from existing devices using PowerShell